 The above graph shows the progress of the rollout of first and second doses across Scotland.

-All those in JCVI priority groups 1 & 2 have offered their first dose.
+All those in JCVI priority groups 1 & 2 have been offered their first dose.
 This group includes care home residents, care home staff, frontline health and social care staff, and all those over 80 years old.

 All over-70s and all those who are deemed to be extremely clinically vulnerable have been offered their first dose.

 Everyone on the JCVI priority list was offered their first dose by the middle of April.
 This includes all those over 50 years old and all individuals aged 16 years and above with underlying health conditions which put them at higher risk of serious disease and mortality.

-Vaccination of the remainder of the adult population will commence, with the oldest age groups being prioritised.
+Vaccination of the remainder of the adult population commenced, with the oldest age groups being prioritised.

 All adults will have been booked in for their first appointment.
 This is five weeks ahead of the original 31 July target.
 If you haven't received your blue envelope yet you can get details of your vaccination through the NHS Scotland appointment checker.

 All adults will have been given their first dose.
 This is significantly ahead of schedule.